A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Open Ad Hoc Teamwork in Fully Observable Environments

-In contrast to Equation~\eqref{def:LearningObjOSBG}, this joint-action value denotes the learner's expected return after joint agent-action $a$ is executed at $s$ assuming other agents follow $\pi^{-i}$, while the learner follows $\pi^{i}$.
+In contrast to Equation~\eqref{def:LearningObjOSBG}, this joint-action value denotes the learner's expected returns after joint agent-action $a$ is executed after a history of previously observed states and actions $H$, assuming other agents follow $\pi^{-i}$, while the learner follows $\pi^{i}$.
 This value is directly influenced by the set of existing teammates and their respective types, which determines the joint action selected by the joint teammate policy $\pi^{-i}$.
-Therefore, the inferred type information must be taken into account when computing $Q_{\pi^{i}}(s, a)$.
+GPL accounts for the influence of existing teammate types to $Q_{\pi^{i}}(H, a)$ by incorporating the inferred teammate types when estimating this value.

 It is not possible to use Equation~\eqref{Eq:JointActionReturns} directly to decide the learner's optimal action.
 Using the joint action value model to decide the learner's optimal action requires knowledge about actions that will be selected by teammates, a fact that is unknown to the learner when deciding its own actions.
-Nonetheless, we can still use the joint action value estimate for decision making by exploiting the following equation:
+Nonetheless, we can still use the joint action value estimate for decision-making by exploiting the following equation:

-which expresses the learner's action value function in terms of $Q_{\pi^{i}}(s, a)$.
-Equation~\eqref{Eq:Marginalisation} dictates that the learner's action value is the expected value of $Q_{\pi^{i}}(s_{t},a)$ under the distribution of teammates' actions.
-In problems with discrete possible actions, $\bar{Q}_{\pi^{i}}(s_{t},a_{t}^{i})$ may therefore be computed by evaluating $Q_{\pi^{i}}(s, a)$ for all possible joint actions and computing their weighted average according to teammates' joint action probability.
+which expresses the learner's action value function in terms of $Q_{\pi^{i}}(H_{t}, a)$.
+Equation~\eqref{Eq:Marginalisation} dictates that the learner's action value is the expected value of $Q_{\pi^{i}}(H_{t},a)$ under the distribution of teammates' actions.
+In problems with discrete possible actions, $\bar{Q}_{\pi^{i}}(H_{t},a_{t}^{i})$ may therefore be computed by evaluating $Q_{\pi^{i}}(H_{t}, a)$ for all possible joint actions and computing their weighted average according to teammates' joint action probability.